yugabyte/yugabyte-db/docs/content/latest/benchmark/key-value-workload-ycql.md

 ### Cluster configuration

-For this benchmark, we will setup a three-node YugabyteDB cluster with a replication factor of `3`.
+For this benchmark, you will set up a three-node YugabyteDB cluster with a replication factor of `3`.

 ### Machine configuration